Educators and the Law: The Benefits of Having a Law Degree

 Administrators often deal with attorneys for student discipline or special education matters, or for employment issues.
 Having a law degree can be of great value to helping the administrator make decisions in these areas, and to understand what the attorney is saying about the law’s requirements.
 In some situations, the administrator may be able to serve as the school’s attorney themselves.

 Another area where having a law degree can be useful to educators is in helping others, and you do not have to become a licensed attorney or stop being an educator to do so.
 One example would be representing fellow educators in union grievances as a union representative.
 Similarly, assisting educators in state administrative proceedings for licensure or discipline can often be done by someone who is not a licensed attorney.

 Becoming an Attorney

 Another option for those who receive a Juris Doctorate is to become a practicing attorney.
 There are a variety of options for attorneys in education law, including representing schools, educators, or students in disputes involving employment, discipline, or special education.
 Attorneys are often involved in these matters and provide a valuable service to the parties in helping them through the process of resolving their disputes.

-Scott F. Johnson is a Professor of Law at Concord Law School at Kaplan University, where he teaches Education Law and Special Education Law, among other topics.
+Scott F. Johnson is a Professor of Law at Concord Law School at Purdue University Global, where he teaches Education Law and Special Education Law, among other topics.
 He has written a number of books and articles in the education law area, including articles regarding FAPE entitled Rowley Forever More?
 A Call for Clarity and Change, 41 Journal of Law & Education 25 (2012), which was cited by the parties in Endrew F. in briefs to the Supreme Court, and Reexamining Rowley: A New Focus in Special Education Law, 2003 B.Y.U.
 Educ. & L.J.
 561, 580-584.
 Professor Johnson’s law practice included education and special education cases and he currently serves as a special education hearing officer for a state agency.